philopon/purescript-kefir/docs/FRP/Kefir.md

     later :: forall e a.
 Number -> a -> EffKefir e (Stream a)

     never :: forall e a.
-EffKefir e (Stream a)
+EffKefir e (Endless a)

     off :: forall e.
 FunKey -> EffKefir e Unit